ndarville/markdown-liquid-syntax/README.markdown

 You may have to run **Upgrade Package** for this, but I honestly have no idea how it works.

+If you want to test your own syntax locally, I was able to test mine by saving my `.sublime-syntax` file to:

+    ~/Library/Application Support/Sublime Text 3/Packages/Liquid/

 As of now, the default associations are:

 ```yaml